nyorain/rvg/docs/roadmap.md

   will probably require the vpp::offset feature for upload140

 TODO(performance): cache points vec in {Circle, Rect}Shape::update
-TODO: something like default font(atlas) in context instead of dummy texture?

 We could record upload command buffers in update and not updateDevice.